sscs-ose/sscs-ose-code-a-chip.github.io/VLSI26/submitted_notebooks/OpenComp_FoM/README.md

 ## 8. License

-This project is intended for Apache License 2.0.
-Add a LICENSE file in this folder before final PR submission.
+This project is released under Apache License 2.0.
+See the `LICENSE` file in this folder.

 ## 9. References (Journal and Design Background)